hlfcoding/hlf-tmbundles/README.md

 # SublimeText Package Overrides

+__I've decided to switch to VS Code and adopt a more minimal workflow philosophy.
+It's been a fun decade or so, TM & ST. -- PW__

+---

 These changesets improve upon existing functionality.
 I use and improve them myself every day.
 Previews rendered in [BlackboardImproved theme](https://gist.github.com/hlfcoding/1786860).

 ## CSS Package